ltelab/disdrodb/docs/source/data.rst

 the data sources or campaigns you require.
 For example, "EPFL NASA".

-DISDRODB raw data upload to Zenodo
+Add new stations raw data to the DISDRODB archive (using Zenodo)
 -------------------------------------

 We provide users with a code to upload their station’s raw data to